newrelic-forks/external-dns/docs/tutorials/ns1.md

 ## Verifying NS1 DNS records

 Use the NS1 portal or API to verify that the A record for your domain shows the external IP address of the services.

+If you experience temporary delays in DNS record updates, it may be due to NS1 API rate limiting.
+ExternalDNS will retry automatically, and changes should be applied once the rate limit is lifted.

 ## Cleanup